The Kashmir Conflict-

 ignorance – into sectarian dominated fear – into sectarian hatred – finally

-The Muslim League created from
+The Muslim League was created by

 Congress itself so that natural reflection of the society should be portrayed